faster-cpython/benchmarking-public/results/bm-20240829-3.14.0a0-15b187e/bm-20240829-linux-x86_64-mdboom-simplify_richcompare-3.14.0a0-15b187e-vs-base.md

 # HPT report

-- Reliability score: 59.70% likely to be faster
+- Reliability score: 53.08% likely to be slow
-- 90% likely to have a speedup of 1.00x
+- 90% likely to have a slowdown of 1.00x
-- 95% likely to have a speedup of 1.00x
+- 95% likely to have a slowdown of 1.00x
-- 99% likely to have a speedup of 1.00x
+- 99% likely to have a slowdown of 1.00x

 # Memory
 - memory change: 1.00x